Mt. Zhongzheng Trail

 Once you arrived at Beitou, you can visit the Beitou Hot Spring Museum to learn about the development of this hot spring.
 Not surprisingly, it was started by the Japanese.
 In fact, it was advertised even in Japan to attract tourists to come to Taiwan for this hot spring.

 A bit further down the road, you will find the Taipei Public Library Beitou Branch.
-It is a two-storey building designed to be eco-friendly.
+It is a two-story building designed to be eco-friendly.
 Rainwater is collected to water plants and flush toilets.
 There is also a solar rooftop to capture energy from the sun.
 The library uses a lot of woods to help it integrate with the surroundings.